Recursive Deep Inverse Reinforcement Learning: Background

+As shown in \citet{humpherys2012fresh}, when the system dynamics are linear, $J_n$ is a positive-definite quadratic form and a single Newton step yields the exact minimizer regardless of the initial guess.
+By choosing a judicious initial guess, specifically the minimizer of $J_{n-1}$ extended by one block, the Newton update simplifies to a recursive formula that only requires the previous estimate, the new data, and a matrix $P_n$ that recursively accumulates second-order curvature information.
+When the dynamics are nonlinear, as in the EKF~\citep{sarkka2023bayesian}, the loss is no longer quadratic and a single Newton step yields only an approximation.

-The \gls{ekf} finds $x_n$ that minimizes \eqref{eq:sum_cost_KF_divided} given previous loss function $J_{n-1}$, previous state estimates of $X_{n-1}$, previous measurements $Y_{n-1}$ and current measurement $y_n$.
-In classical Kalman filtering applications such as navigation and target tracking~\citep{ward2006satellite,roumeliotis2000bayesian}, the goal is to estimate states $x_n$ given sequences of noisy (often Gaussian) data $y_n$.
-In this work, however, we aim at estimating the parameters $\theta$ of the cost function $c_{\theta}(\tau)$ from expert demonstration $\tau \in D_\mathrm{demo}$ recursively.
-Inspired by the Kalman filter's sequential optimization approach described in \citep{humpherys2012fresh}, we develop a sequential optimization approach to find $\theta$ that maximizes the entropy $p(\tau)$.
+In classical Kalman filtering applications such as navigation and target tracking ~\citep{ward2006satellite,roumeliotis2000bayesian}, the goal is to estimate states $x_n$ given sequences of noisy (often Gaussian) data $y_n$.
+In our IRL setting, however, we aim at estimating the parameters $\theta$ of the cost function $c_{\theta}(\tau)$ from expert demonstration $\tau \in D_\mathrm{demo}$ recursively.
+To do this, we apply the recursive second order optimization framework to the moment-matching loss derived in Section~4.
+Unlike the EKF where each $x_k$ is a distinct state that evolves according to system dynamics, $\theta_k$ is a single fixed unknown and the sequence $\hat{\theta}_1, \hat{\theta}_2, \ldots$ represents successive estimates refined as more expert demonstrations are observed.
+The per-step cost $j_k$ becomes the moment-matching term plus a regularization penalty.
+Since the loss is not MSE, the resulting algorithm is not a Kalman filter but is \emph{akin to} the EKF in that each Newton step yields an approximation of parameters $\theta$.The full derivation is presented in Section~5.